PunishXIV/Splatoon/Presets/Dawntrail/Raids/Ultimate - Dancing Mad/Phase 2.md

-# Recommended minimal imports for P2 as of 2026-06-04
-- Import script: P2 Forsaken beta / Missing guide

-> [!Caution]
->
-> P2 Forsaken / Missing strategies are still moving.
-The beta helper below is table-driven so the same script can be configured for several current public strategies.

-## Scripts
+## [Script] [Unfinished] Forsaken

-### **[Script] [Unfinished]** Forsaken marker viewer
 This script is mostly a stub for further development.
+At this moment of time I do not know how to solve this mechanic.

-It currently shows who has which marker.
+Currently will show who has which marker.
 ```
 https://github.com/PunishXIV/Splatoon/raw/refs/heads/main/SplatoonScripts/Duties/Dawntrail/Dancing%20Mad/P2_Forsaken.cs
 ```

-### **[Script] [Beta]** P2 Forsaken beta / Missing guide
+### **[Script] [Beta]** P2 Forsaken beta  guide
-Self-only helper for P2 Forsaken / Missing.
+Self-only helper for P2 Forsaken.
 It reads the live Missing debuffs, tracks the tower pair from map effects, determines the resolving group, and guides only the local player to the configured tower-relative position.

 Default model:
 - The tower position itself is inferred from map effects.